The way she entered my world was amazing. Unexpected. Unreal even. I forgot how to breathe, I forgot my name. What was one plus one again?

 Haneen chuckled.
 Her sister always looked so cute with a reddened face.

 The fresh spring wind gently breezed down the steep road.
 Sunlight beamed over the sea off the cliff side, reflecting within the waves.
-It seemed like another quiet walk to the university.
+It seemed like another quiet walk to the university for the green haired twins.

 "Hey, sis," Hanan said, "Can I borrow fifty yen?"